torvalds/linux/Documentation/userspace-api/gpio/gpio-get-lineinfo-unwatch-ioctl.rst

 Remove the line from the list of lines being watched on this ``chip_fd``.

-This is the opposite of gpio-v2-get-lineinfo-watch-ioctl.rst (v2) and gpio-get-lineinfo-watch-ioctl.rst (v1).
+This is the reverse of gpio-v2-get-lineinfo-watch-ioctl.rst (v2) and gpio-get-lineinfo-watch-ioctl.rst (v1).

 Unwatching a line that is not watched is an error (**EBUSY**).